Binary Decision Diagrams

 OPTIONAL: To show the structure of a circuit (file.blif) as a Boolean network, use the following command:

-Finally, you can create a PS file to view the network or the BDD for your circuit using the dotps program (you need to download the executable dot program for the dotps to work):
+Modern linux systems can display the *.dot files directly using command xdot.
+Optionally, you can create a PS file to view the network or the BDD for your circuit using the dotps program and the dot script.

 Now you can display the resulting PS file using gv, or convert PS to PDF (ps2pdf) and use Adobe Acrobat reader to view the PDF file.